 John F. Lushis Jr., a Member of the firm and Co-Chair of the Economic Development Practice, focuses his practice on real estate, commercial transaction law, and environmental law.

 He provides counsel on an extensive diversity of transactions including leases, acquisitions and divestitures, tax-exempt and conventional financings, brownfields redevelopment, and an array of commercial agreements.
 John has worked on multi-million-dollar loans and major tax-exempt financings for businesses and non-profits including Cetronia Ambulance Corps, Lafayette College, Lehigh University, Moravian College, and St. Luke’s Hospital.
 He also has been involved in tax increment financing projects including Hamilton Crossings Retail Complex and West Hills Business Center.
-He serves as solicitor for Lehigh County Industrial Development Authority, Northampton County General Purpose Authority, and Lehigh Valley Economic Investment Corp.
+He serves as solicitor for Lehigh County Industrial Development Authority, Northampton County General Purpose Authority, and served as solicitor to Northampton County New Jobs Corp, and Lehigh Valley Economic Investment Corp.

 In late 2015, John became involved in “P3” projects (public-private partnerships), and is a lead architect of a first-of-its-kind P3 project in Pennsylvania.
 This project, which includes a novel financing structure, will allow Northampton County to replace or rehabilitate numerous bridges at substantial cost and time savings compared to traditional methods.
 The project has become a model for other P3 projects and has received statewide and national attention.
 As an outgrowth of the project, John assisted in drafting legislation signed by Governor Wolfe in October 2017 to allow counties having a certain population, such as Northampton County, to construct a new jail using a P3 transaction structure.

 As one of the firm’s corporate environmental counsel, John focuses on soil and groundwater issues and other environmental issues for various businesses.